David Artell: Grimsby Town

 On 7 July 2025, Artell signed a new contract with Grimsby that would see him remain at the club until the end of the 2027–28 season.
 He said, "I’m absolutely delighted on a personal level.
 I’m grateful to the owners for showing faith in the work we’re doing.
 We’ve made great progress, and I hope we can continue this positive trajectory into the new season and beyond."
 On 27 August 2025, Grimsby defeated Premier League giants Manchester United at Blundell Park in the second round of the EFL Cup.
 Artell's side were 2–0 up within the first 30 minutes, but were pegged back to a 2–2 draw following two goals late in the second half from the visitors.
 Grimsby eventually won a marathon penalty shootout 12–11 to record a victory lauded as one of the biggest cup upsets in recent history.
-They followed the victory up with a 1–0 win at Championship side Sheffield Wednesday in the third round on 16 September, before exiting the competition in the following round with a 5–0 defeat to Premier League side Brentford on 28 October 2025.
+They followed the victory up with a 1–0 win at Championship side Sheffield Wednesday in the third round on 16 September, before exiting the competition in the following round with a comprehensive 5–0 defeat to Premier League side Brentford on 28 October.
+In January 2026, after an impressive month in which Grimsby won four of their five league games, a run during which they kept four successive clean sheets, Artell was again nominated for the League Two Manager of the Month award, but lost out to Cambridge United boss Neil Harris.
+On 15 February 2026, Artell's side were narrowly knocked out of the FA Cup in the fourth round of the competition with a 1–0 defeat to Premier League strugglers Wolverhampton Wanderers at Blundell Park.
+He was nominated for March's League Two Manager of the Month award following ten points collected from five games.
+He was also nominated for April's award after 17 goals and five wins from seven games secured Grimsby a play-off place at the end of the 2025–26 season.
+Grimsby lost out to Salford City in the play-off semi-finals.